The state of Pennsylvania is home to a diverse collection of spider species.

 Jumping spiders only spin one strand of webbing to utilize as their escape line if a predator attacks them.
 They use this as a backup plan if their jump is unsuccessful; it acts like a bungee cord.

-Daring The presence of jumpers is widespread in grassy and open regions.
-Because they prefer to perch on level surfaces and their beaks point downward to make it simpler for them to capture prey.
+Daring Jumpers are widespread in grassy and open regions.
+They prefer to perch on level surfaces, and their beaks point downward to make it simpler for them to capture prey.

 They can sometimes perch on the walls or fences of outside constructions.
 Why put forth more effort when you could be more efficient?